 4. Slash unpopular dishesToo many restaurants make the mistake of running very large menus.
-Although the pressure from customers to include certain items can be high, keeping too many dishes is a bad mistake.
-A menu with too many items ends up being confusing; you can’t create a cohesive brand if you offer a mix of everything.
-Better to stick to a few key specialties, and maintain a clear identity.
-When producing many dishes it’s hard to maintain the same quality level across them all.
-You will build a better reputation if you stick to few dishes, and cook them very well.
-Most importantly, large menus are money pits which make you lose money in at least three different ways.
+Although the pressure from customers to include certain items can be high, a menu with too many items can end up being confusing for customers, and hard to maintain.
+With too many dishes on teh menu it’s harder to maintain the same quality.
+Most importantly, large menus are money pits which make you lose money in at least three different ways:

-- To start, if you have too many dishes on the menu customers will take longer to pick a dish and order – and for every extra minute that a table is occupied without ordering, you are losing money!
-Shorten your menu, make it easy and quick to order, and you will turn more tables.
+- Have too many dishes on the menu, and customers will take longer to pick a dish and order.
+For every extra minute that a table is occupied without ordering, you are losing money!
+Shortening your menu can help you turn more tables.

-- Secondly, the more dishes you include in the menu, the more kitchen space you need.
-Think of how much kitchen space and equipment you have before you design your menu.
-If your cooking area is too small to manage, say, multiple dishes being sautéed at the same time, do not include them in your menu - you risk slowing down the service when multiple customers order them during rush hour.
+- The more dishes on the menu, the more kitchen space you need.
+Before you design your menu, consider how much kitchen space and equipment you have.
+If your cooking area is too small to manage, say, multiple dishes being sautéed at the same time, do not include them in your menu - or you'll slow down service when multiple guests order them during rush hour.

 - Finally, the more dishes you include, the more inventory you need.
-Fresh food spoils very fast, so the larger your menu, the bigger the chunk of your margins that will end up in the garbage can at the end of the week.
+Fresh food spoils fast, so the more ingredients you need to buy, the bigger the risk that your margins will end up in the garbage can.

 5. Smart design your menuAre you using your menu to its full potential?
-Matching colors and design to your brand image is necessary, but not sufficient.
+Having your brand's colors and design is necessary, but not enough.
 Follow these few simple menu design tricks to push the right items, and increase your margins:

-- Attract diners’ attention to your high profit items (expensive dishes with relatively low ingredient cost) by using bold type, different colors, and framing elements in boxes.
-Do not be afraid of using attractive drawings, or even pictures if they fit with your brand image.
+- Identify your high profit items (expensive dishes with relatively low ingredient cost), and make them very visible and attractive by using bold type, different colors, and framing elements such as boxes.
+Don't be afraid to use attractive drawings, or even pictures if they fit with your brand image.

-- Put high profit dishes next to very expensive ones; the first will appear inexpensive by comparison, and more diners will gravitate towards them.
+- Put high-profit dishes next to very expensive ones; the first will appear affordable by comparison, and more diners will gravitate towards them.

 - Do not line up your items’ prices in a column.
-Although you may think it looks more elegant, when prices are tidily lined up diners tend to pick based on the cost, rather than the dish, and generally choose cheaper options.
+Although you may think it looks more elegant, when prices are aligned in a tidy row diners tend to pick based on the cost, rather than the dish, and generally choose cheaper options.